Force multiplication: Doctrinal changes

-Boyd's concept is also known as the OODA Loop, and is a description of the decision-making process that Boyd contended applies to business, sports, law enforcement and military operations.
-Boyd's doctrine is widely taught in the American military, and one of the aims of network centric warfare is to "get inside his OODA loop"—that is, to go from observation to action before the enemy can get past orientation, preventing him from ever being able to make an effective decision or put it into action.
+Boyd's concept is also known as the OODA Loop and is a description of the decision-making process that Boyd contended applies to business, sports, law enforcement and military operations.
+Boyd's doctrine is widely taught in the American military, and one of the aims of network centric warfare is to "get inside his OODA loop."
+In other words, one should go from observation to action before the enemy can get past orientation, preventing him from ever being able to make an effective decision or put it into action.
 Small unit leadership is critical to this, and NCW's ability to disseminate information to small unit leaders enables such tactics.